ferm10n/morpheus/README.md

   * we refer to this as a `DataSegment`
   * node uses the range of leds to determine how many bytes to read B = (M * 3)
   * B bytes are then read.

+## Mocks

+Morpheus includes some mocked arduino libraries so it can allow your sketch to run on your PC.
+Most of these are incomplete and are only really being implemented on an as needed basis.
+I'm not entirely sure how I want to implement all of them, and might ditch them in favor of an actual atmega emulator.